KamilGradzik/PHT_Frontend/README.md

 ## **About**

 <br>
     It's a React.js application that represents weather data based on selected weather station.
-    Upoun entering the application you will be asked to select city or you can directly enter url page with city id, after selecting city you will be redirected to main page.
-Here weather data will be displayed in tiles in an hourly interval.
+    Upoun entering the application you will be asked to select city, after selecting city you will be redirected to main page.
-    User can click on the tile to get more specifed data with will be represented in modal.
+    Here weather data will be displayed in tiles.
+User can specify date to get data with will be represented in modal.
-    In main page you can switch city using navbar also using navbar you can switch language.

 <br>